-- 225. From the beginning, the Sackler Defendants were personally behind Purdue's decision to deceive health care providers and patients about OxyContin's risk of abuse and addiction-as well as the risk of abuse and addiction of opioids generally. - 226.
-For example, in 1997, Richard and Kathe Sackler, along with other Purdue executives, were personally involved in the decision to perpetuate health care providers' misconception that OxyContin was weaker than morphine, which led a wide variety of health care providers to prescribe OxyContin much more often.
-For instance, Purdue executive Michael Friedman (who later pleaded guilty to federal criminal charges of misbranding OxyContin due to his actions at Purdue63) told Richard Sackler in May 1997 that the company was "," but opined that "."
+225. From the beginning, the Sackler Defendants were personally behind Purdue's decision to deceive health care providers and patients about OxyContin's risk of abuse and addiction-as well as the risk of abuse and addiction of opioids generally.

+226. For example, in 1997, Richard and Kathe Sackler, along with other Purdue executives, were personally involved in the decision to perpetuate health care providers' misconception that OxyContin was weaker than morphine, which led a wide variety of health care providers to prescribe OxyContin much more often.
+For instance, Purdue executive Michael Friedman (who later pleaded guilty to federal criminal charges of misbranding OxyContin due to his actions at Purdue) told Richard Sackler in May 1997 that the company was "well aware of the view, held by many physicians, that oxycodone is weaker than morphine," but opined that "it would be extremely dangerous, at this early stage in the life of [OxyContin], to tamper with this 'personality,' to make physicians think the drug is stronger or equal to morphine."
 Richard agreed with this approach despite knowing that, in reality, OxyContin is about twice as potent as morphine.

 227. The Sackler Defendants' conscious decision to allow physicians to be misled about the strength of OxyContin around the time of the drug's launch is emblematic of Purdue's continuing misrepresentations of the true qualities of OxyContin and its other opioid drugs ever since.
-As described throughout this First Amended Complaint (see ¶¶ 112-141), Purdue repeatedly misrepresented to Minnesota health care providers the qualities of OxyContin and opioids generally, including by misrepresenting the true addiction risk of opioids and claiming that patients' signs of opioid addiction and abuse were actually "pseudoaddiction" requiring treatment with larger doses of opioids.
+As described throughout this First Amended Complaint (see ¶¶ 112-141), Purdue repeatedly misrepresented to Minnesota health care providers the qualities of OxyContin and claiming that patients' signs of opioid addiction and abuse were actually "pseudoaddiction" requiring treatment with larger doses of opioids.